laboon/ebook/text/50_writing_testable_code.md

 Additionally, doing the minimum can ensure that you are using your time wisely.
 It may not be worth your time to add documentation to every method in the class you're working on, especially if you don't think it will be modified again anytime in the near future.
 It's not that it's not a good idea, but perhaps not a good prioritization of your time.
 Remember that you have a limited amount of time available not just on this Earth, but for completing a project.
 Spend too much time on the wrong things, and it doesn't get done.
 While it's an honorable drive to want to fix all of the problems you see in the codebase, the dirty little secret of the software industry is that there is all sorts of ugly code running behind the scenes, and most of the time, it works.
 Your favorite bank has thousands of `GOTO` statements in its transfer code.
 Your favorite three-letter government agency has hundreds of thousands of lines of code that not unit test has ever laid eyes (or mocks or stubs) on.
 It is okay to cry about the state of the world, but sometimes you just need to let it be.

 If possible, you want to start your search for code to modify by looking for __seams__.
 Seams are locations in code where you can modify _behavior_ without modifying _code_.
 This is probably easiest to see with examples.
-In this first method, there is no seam---there is no way to modify how the program behaves without modifying some code in the method.
+In this first method, there is no seam---there is no way to modify how the program behaves without modifying some code in the method:

 ```java
 public void createDatabaseTable() {